papivot/pace-docs/PKS Cluster Access.md

 ## AuthN for Kubernetes

- Some of the current and beta authentication mechanisms for Kubernetes (and thereby PKS) are -
+ Details on K8S authentication can be found [here.](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) Some of the current and beta authentication mechanisms for Kubernetes (and thereby PKS) are -

  - [ ]  X509 Client Certs
  - [ ] Static Token File